PrabodDunuwila/ballerina-fhir-server-dev/README.md

 ## Prerequisites

 - Ballerina Swan Lake 2201.12.3 or higher
-- H2 Database (or any JDBC-compatible database)
 - Java 17 or higher

 ## Configuration

-Configure the database connection in `Config.toml`:
+Configure the database connection in `Config.toml` for the in-memory database:

 ```toml
 [ballerina_fhir_server.handlers]